Insurance and sustainability: High time for green ideas

 Approaching sustainability and insurance holistically

 How are we contributing to achieving Germany’s climate targets?
 And how important is sustainability for our customers, partners and employees?
 Many companies have been asking themselves these questions and have put the topic high up on the 2022 agenda.
-‘Sustainability is becoming more and more relevant, which is clearly reflected in conversations with customers and insurers,’ says Dr Anja Funk-Münchmeyer, Managing Partner of Funk (see interview below).
+‘Sustainability is becoming more and more relevant, which is clearly reflected in conversations with clients and insurers,’ says Dr Anja Funk-Münchmeyer, Managing Partner of Funk (see interview below).
 Sustainability is so much more than just climate protection and encompasses three dimensions: environmental, social and corporate governance (ESG).
 ‘The topic should be approached holistically,’ recommends Dr Funk-Münchmeyer.
 ‘As a system provider, Funk has in-depth insight into the areas of insurance, risk management and employee benefits and can provide tailored recommendations for sustainability risks.’
 Below, we provide an overview of the most important aspects of sustainability within a context of insurance and present initial solutions.

 ‘Different sectors face different challenges – even when it comes to sustainability.’